mothran/bunny/README.md

 	rt2800usb	-	5370 Chipset (sold with raspberry pi's)
 					Note: Bunny works well on raspberry pi's

+##Configuration
+Configuring bunny is as simple as editing the libbunny/config.py

+The most important item to modify is the IFACE varible, this sets which wireless interface you will use for Bunny.

+Also if you wish to run a non-testing network, delete the 'keys.kz' file and bunny will make a new one with random values.
+Distribute this file to the peers on your network.
+Also Modulus and Remainder values should be changed as well.
+For help generating mod/remain vaules check testScripts/mod.py

 ##Usage (bunnyChat.py example code)

 	sudo python bunnyChat.py